TioHaidarHanif/Draft-Tugas-Akhir/progress.md

   - Tests for file upload and retrieval
   - Tests for unauthorized access attempts

+### FAQ Management (May 30, 2025)

+#### Migrations Created
+- Created `faqs` table with:
+  - UUID primary key for enhanced security
+  - Question and answer fields
+  - References to category_id and user_id
+  - Optional reference to ticket_id for converted tickets
+  - Public/private status flag
+  - View count for tracking popularity
+  - Soft deletes for content retention

+#### Models Created
+- Created `FAQ` model with relationships and features:
+  - Belongs to Category and User
+  - Optional belongs to Ticket (for converted tickets)
+  - HasUuids and SoftDeletes traits
+  - View count increment functionality
+  - Public/private visibility control

+#### Controllers Created
+- Created `FAQController` with comprehensive CRUD operations:
+  - `index()` for listing FAQs with filtering and search
+  - `show()` for viewing FAQ details with view count tracking
+  - `store()` for creating new FAQs (admin only)
+  - `update()` for updating existing FAQs (admin only)
+  - `destroy()` for soft-deleting FAQs (admin only)
+  - `convertTicketToFAQ()` for converting tickets to FAQs (admin only)
+  - `categories()` for retrieving FAQ categories with counts

+#### Role-Based Authorization
+- Implemented role-based access control for FAQ operations:
+  - Public endpoints accessible by all users (including guests)
+  - Management endpoints restricted to admin users only
+  - Private FAQs visible only to admin users

+#### Routes Created
+- Added public FAQ routes (no authentication required):
+  - GET `/faqs` for listing all public FAQs with filtering
+  - GET `/faqs/{id}` for viewing FAQ details
+  - GET `/faqs/categories` for retrieving FAQ categories
+- Added protected FAQ routes (admin only):
+  - POST `/faqs` for creating new FAQs
+  - PATCH `/faqs/{id}` for updating FAQs
+  - DELETE `/faqs/{id}` for soft-deleting FAQs
+  - POST `/tickets/{id}/convert-to-faq` for converting tickets to FAQs

+#### Tests Created
+- Created `FAQTest` for testing the FAQ model:
+  - Tests for CRUD operations and soft deletes
+  - Tests for relationships with Category, User, and Ticket
+  - Tests for view count functionality
+- Created `FAQControllerTest` for testing FAQ endpoints:
+  - Tests for listing FAQs with filtering and search
+  - Tests for viewing FAQ details with proper authorization
+  - Tests for creating, updating, and deleting FAQs with role-based restrictions
+  - Tests for converting tickets to FAQs
+  - Tests for FAQ categories endpoint

 ### Next Steps
 1. Create ticket management API endpoints
 2. Implement ticket feedback and history tracking